-In making decisions, the Board must take into consideration:
+In making decisions, Board officers must take into consideration:

-- 1. the relevant provision or provisions of the Act, - 2. the relevant policy or policies in this Manual; and - 3. all facts and circumstances relevant to the case.
+- 1. the relevant provision or provisions of the Act; - 2. the relevant policy or policies in this Manual; and - 3. all facts and circumstances relevant to the case.

-By considering the relevant provisions of the Act, the relevant policies, and the relevant facts and circumstances, the Board ensures that:
+By applying the relevant provisions of the Act and the relevant policies, Board officers ensure that: